WRTV: News operation

 On September 10, 2007, WRTV expanded its 5 p.m. newscast to one hour (replacing syndicated programming in the 5:30 p.m. timeslot) and debuted a half-hour early evening newscast at 7 p.m., the first such newscast in the Indianapolis market in that timeslot.
 Station vice president and general manager Don Lundy stated that it launched the latter program to reach viewers whose longer workdays and commutes prevented them from arriving home in time to watch a 5 or 6 p.m. newscast.
 The station's weekend morning newscasts were cancelled around this time, as a cost-saving measure imposed by McGraw-Hill.

 On October 12, 2008, WRTV became the third television station in the state of Indiana to begin broadcasting its local newscasts in high definition.
-With the upgrade, the station unveiled a new graphics package (replacing one based on Denver sister station KMGH-TV's graphics of that time) and updated music from Gari Media Group's "Eyewitness News: New Generation" package, along with a refresh of its news set and a revised logo for all newscasts.
-In September 2012, WRTV implemented a standardized graphics package and news theme ("Inergy" by Stephen Arnold Music) for Scripps' stations that originated on West Palm Beach sister station WPTV-TV the previous month.
-The station also began broadcasting its newscasts from its Monument Circle studio facility that month.
+In September 2012, WRTV began broadcasting its newscasts from its Monument Circle studio facility that month.

 On September 7, 2013, WRTV debuted weekend morning newscasts (a one-hour block running from 6 to 7 am, and an additional two-hour block at 8 a.m. on Saturdays and for a half-hour on Sundays), restoring morning newscasts to its weekend schedule.
 The expansion resulted in the hires of eight on-air and behind-the-scenes employees to the station.
 As a result, WRTV moved the weekend edition of Good Morning America to 7 a.m. (the network's recommended timeslot for the program in all time zones) on both days.

+On April 1, 2026, as a result of the acquisition of WRTV by Circle City Broadcasting, WRTV's news department was closed, and the station began to carry WISH-produced newscasts.
+CCB stated that WRTV planned to produce 30 hours of local news and entertainment programs that are "distinct" from WISH.